cisagov/prescup-challenges/pc4/individual-a/round1-hide-and-seek/solution/README.md

 As the image is opened in Autopsy, you'll notice that it has NTFS file system.
 The volume boot record should have the word `NTFS` in its first few bytes.

 1. Let's search for `NTFS` in 010 hex editor.
-Click on `Search` -> `Find`
+Click`Search` > `Find`.
 2. In the search bar at the bottom left, search for `NTFS` as a text string.

 <img src="img/c17-image1.png">

-The results will show five occurences of NTFS keyboard.
+The results will show five occurrences of NTFS keyboard.
 The first two are linked to volume boot record and the last two are linked to backup volume boot record.

-3. Click on the fourth occurence.
+3. Click the fourth occurrence.
 This is the start of backup volume boot record.
 4. Scroll down.
 You'll notice some data in binary after the volume boot record.

 <img src="img/c17-image2.png">